 Visit More Places Together

 Having a trained dog means you can take your dog to more places.
-Dog owners are less likely to take their pet along if it misbehaves or are difficult to control.
+Dog owners are less likely to take their pet along if it misbehaves or is difficult to control.
 Now that your dog is trained, you’ll be able to explore your town with your pet.
 You’ll be able to put your pet in various environments and situations and you can trust that it’ll know how to adapt and behave accordingly.

 You can take along your trained dog on a camping or hiking trip, a friend’s house, a beach or any other public place.
 Your trained dog should know how to behave well and not be a nuisance to others.